Chakotay: Concept and development

 Beltran gained the reputation on-set as a comedian.
 Following the first season and during a group interview with The Washington Times, Beltran joked that he was asked to perform in Hamlet during the summer in Albuquerque, but had been asked to wear Chakotay's facial tattoo.
-During that time he worked on the Oliver Stone film Nixon (1995).
+During that time, he worked on the Oliver Stone film Nixon (1995).
 During the period when Voyager was run by Taylor and Piller as the executive producers, Beltran gave feedback on the character which was taken into account.
 He later explained that this ended following the introduction of Jeri Ryan as Seven of Nine onto the cast and Brannon Braga taking over from Taylor and Piller.
 Beltran felt that Chakotay was one of the characters alongside Harry Kim, Tuvok, and Neelix who were left behind by the new writers, who tended to concentrate on Janeway, Seven, and The Doctor.

-Beltran said that he was not aware of the effects this was having on the rest of the cast, saying, "For me it was like, 'OK, you can fire me if you want to.
+Beltran said that he was not aware of the effects this was having on the rest of the cast, saying: "For me it was like, 'OK, you can fire me if you want to.
 Go ahead, and I'll leave.'"
 He compared his experience on Voyager to working in a car factory, and said that the repetitive scenes meant that it limited his creativity.
 Beltran explained that it did not affect his relationship with the other actors, and in the end, he felt the producers decided to keep him on the cast as it did not make "very much difference, except to a very, very small percentage of fans who maybe didn't like what I said."

-In an interview to publicize the final episode of Voyager, "Endgame", Beltran said, "We all had a great relationship with each other and we've all said how much we enjoy our crew.
+In an interview to publicize the final episode of Voyager, "Endgame", Beltran said: "We all had a great relationship with each other and we've all said how much we enjoy our crew.
 We have a terrific crew.
 But at the same time, I'm looking forward to what's next.
 It's exciting to know that something unknown is next."
 The final episode introduced a romance between Seven of Nine and Chakotay.
-Ryan found this confusing for the characters, as although it had been suggested in the episode "Human Error", the producers told the pair to forget about the relationship in the in-between episodes until the finale.
+Ryan found this relationship confusing for the characters, as although it had been suggested in the episode "Human Error", in the intervening episodes, the producers had told her and Beltran to ignore it.